scrffy/FitnessProgram/workouts/week8-cardio.md

 - [MoveWithNicole](https://www.youtube.com/@MoveWithNicole)

 - She has great workouts for the whole body, legs, abs, upper body, lower body and stretching - I like to try incorporate minimum one workout per week

+Fitness Class:

+- Highly recommend Barry's Bootcamp - if there's one near you and within your budget then get in touch and see what they have to offer you!

+- If not, then your local gym probably offers similar classes - enquire as you see fit as they're an awesome cardio workout!